Last week I was watching a video from author and personal development coach Mel Robbins and was struck by a very simple lesson.

 In her video Robbins shares that she recently became aware of the number of times she says, “I’m sorry” in situations in which she doesn’t really need to apologize for her actions.
 She gives an example that most of us can relate to: You walk into a meeting 30 seconds late and instead of saying, “I’m sorry I’m running late” she suggests saying, “Thank you for your patience.”

-Robbins explains that when we say “I’m sorry” we are affirming that we are wrong; and by leading with “Thank you…” we acknowledge the people around us—and change the trajectory of the interaction or discussion.
+Robbins explains that when we say “I’m sorry” we are affirming that we are wrong.
+By leading with “Thank you…” we acknowledge the people around us—and change the trajectory of the interaction or discussion.

 In this video, she also discusses the qualifying language that we often use in our everyday conversations—words such as “actually” and “I think.”
 Robbins says these words take away from the power and command of our language and we should make the effort to be more direct and assertive in our speech by leaving these “fluff” words out of the conversation.